suvrajitm/DomainMotionInertiaTensor/README.md

 Few selected updates 2022-2023:
 1. Determine the Hinge point through which the rotation axis and angle passes.
-   Derivations and implementation in the Cell resource paper 2023:
+   Derivations and implementation in the Cell paper 2024:
    "Bhattacharjee, Sayan; Feng, Xiangsong; Maji, Suvrajit; Dadhwal, Prikshat; Zhang, Zhening; Brown, Zuben P.; Frank, Joachim, Time
    Resolution in Cryo-EM Using a Novel PDMS-Based Microfluidic Chip Assembly and Its Application to the Study of HflX-Mediated Ribosome
    Recycling."